 - An incomplete project is not a failure.
 The most important thing is to learn and explore, it’s ok to fail.
 Even a failed project can provide much information for further discussion and decisions.

 Today I shared the previous Hackathon projects with you in this article.
-I showed the 4 projects that I did: auto-completion for Python scripts; the completable features refactoring and Vavr integration; the Datadog Instant, providing Google-like instant recommendations in the search bar; and the Temporal Java worker to write workflows in Java.
-Then I also shared some lessons learned from these projects.
+I showed the 5 projects that I did: auto-completion for Python scripts; the completable features refactoring and Vavr integration; the Datadog Instant, providing Google-like instant recommendations in the search bar; the Temporal Java worker to write workflows in Java; and finally the query troubleshooting assistant.
+I also shared some lessons learned from these projects.
 Interested to know more?
 You can subscribe to the feed of my blog, follow me on Twitter or GitHub.
 Hope you enjoy this article, see you the next time!